mikeyhavoc/gulp-pack/Custom-Builds/Eslint-HOWTO.md

  - `"error"` or `2` - turn the rule on as an error (exit code 1 when triggered)

  so to change one of of my rules you could change <br>
- `"prefer-template": "warning"` -> warns when not using template literals. alter to <br>
+ `"prefer-template": "warn"` -> warns when not using template literals. alter to <br>
  `"prefer-template": "error"` -> now will error and exit code 1 when it hits somewhere should be a template literal but is not.